Upper Elementary Program

 Cornerstone continues to maintain a developmental approach to education throughout the upper elementary years.
 First, teachers understand the developmental stages and behavioral expectations of students at these grade levels.
 They purposefully design their classrooms with this information in mind.
 Study skills support and training helps to prepare students for the independence of future grades.

 There are many opportunities for students to develop their social skills through cooperative learning projects.
 Specifically, Foundations & Frameworks (F&F), the reading program, encourages thoughtful group discussions, and each unit culminates with a group project called "Intelligent Art."
 Students gain confidence in speaking and presenting as they complete book reports and other similar projects.
 Additionally, each class presents a special chapel each year.
-Students complete a long-term project which is presented during the annual Academic Fair.

 The uniqueness of having a Pre-K to Grade 12 program on the same campus offers a variety of opportunities for our students to see and to practice servant leadership.
 Each elementary grade is partnered with a middle or high school class.
 These partner grades get together throughout the year for fun and for service.
 Our elementary students are able to see role models of godly leadership by our older students.
 They also work side-by-side with these older students to complete one or two service projects for the community.
 Our elementary students also have opportunities to serve our younger students throughout the year as they participate in programs like "book buddies" or when other opportunities naturally arise.